Toshiba warns it may not survive its financial crisis

 Westinghouse's bankruptcy filing has raised questions about what will happen to the storied U.S. company.

-Toshiba says it will have no influence over who buys its majority stake in Westinghouse.
+Toshiba's majority stake in Westinghouse will be sold.
 That will happen under the supervision of the bankruptcy court "and we will not be involved in that," Tsunakawa told reporters last month.

-That sale process could fuel concerns in the U.S. government, which reportedly wants to ensure domestic nuclear capabilities don't end up being bought by a Chinese firm.
+The sale process could fuel concerns in the U.S. government, which reportedly wants to ensure domestic nuclear capabilities don't end up being bought by a Chinese firm.

 Westinghouse is already building reactors in China.
 Buying the struggling American company could provide China with technology it needs to become a leading player in nuclear power.